 When people hear the word intimate, they often think that it only relates to bedroom conversation, but intimate questions can cover a much wider spectrum.
 They can concern anything from your childhood dreams to how your partner pictures your future together.
-Personalize these, so they relate more to your partner and your relationship.
+Examine intimate questions to ask your lover about a wide array of topics.

 General Attraction Questions to Ask Your Significant Other

 There are some things that you just want to know even though they can't be confined to a single category.
 These are the things about preferences, how you talk about one another to others, and maybe even a wish or two thrown into the mix of questions to ask your girlfriend or boyfriend.

 - What is the first thing you noticed about me?

 - What role does physical attraction play in whether or not you pursue a relationship?

 - What type of scent do you like on a woman?

 - Would you say you have a "type"?
 Do I fit what you thought you were looking for?

 - How do you describe me to other people?

 - How do you think I should describe you to other people?